How many litres of wine do you think the city of Vienna grows each year?

-Of course the skeptics might question whether any of this is quality wine.
+Of course, skeptics might question whether any of this is quality wine.
 After all, you don’t see the word Vienna on too many wine menus in the gourmet temples of London, Paris and New York.

-Although there are various types, the more traditional Heuriger opens only seasonally, serving local food from a buffet in addition to their own wine.
+Although there are various types, the more traditional Heuriger opens only seasonally, serving local food from a buffet in addition to home-produced wine.

-A visit to a Heuriger makes for a very pleasant evening in the summer months and the ones in Grinzing and Nussdorf (both in the 19th district) are particularly popular.
+A visit to a Heuriger makes for a very pleasant evening in the summer months and the ones in Grinzing, Neustift am Walde, and Nussdorf (all in the 19th district) are particularly popular.